 - Continued regular checkups and monitoring via drug testing provided by a professional.
 The intensity of the continuing care should adjust based on the results of the checkup.

 - New activities your child enjoys that will bring him or her into contact with friends who don’t drink alcohol or use drugs.

-If the treatment program does not provide a continuing care plan, then you and your child will need to develop one, preferably with a counselor or medical professional.
+How can you judge the quality of an addiction treatment provider?
+If the treatment program does not provide a continuing care plan, then you and your child will need to develop one, preferably with a counselor or medical professional discover over here a professional doctor to handle the case.
 If your child has a probation officer, you may be able to work with this individual.